modir/using-laminas-framework-book/version2/docs/bootstrap.md

 the first cell spans 2 columns, the second and the third ones span 4 columns each, and the fourth cell spans 2 columns (in total we have 12 columns).

-Q> **Why does Bootstrap's grid consist of only 12 columns?**
+> **Why does Bootstrap's grid consist of only 12 columns?**
-Q>
+>
-Q> Probably because 12 columns are enough for most websites.
-If you have more fine-grained grid with Q> lots of columns, it would be more difficult to compute column spans without the calculator.
+> Probably because 12 columns are enough for most websites.
+If you have more fine-grained grid with
+> lots of columns, it would be more difficult to compute column spans without the calculator.
-Q> Fortunately, Bootstrap allows for customizing the count of columns per row, so you can have as many Q> columns as you wish.
+> Fortunately, Bootstrap allows for customizing the count of columns per row, so you can have as many
+> columns as you wish.

 ### Defining the Grid